shraddhabhise/Implementation-of-synchronization-primitives/README.md

-# Operating Systems Blitz project 2
+# Implementation of synchronization primitives
 In this project we will be able to know about threads and gain familiarity writing programs involving concurrency control and multi-threading.
 Project involves implementation of Producer consumer and lock unlock methods.